HazelnutParadise/insyra/README.md

 The **Insyra** library is a dynamic and versatile tool designed for managing and analyzing data in Go.
 It offers a rich set of features for data manipulation, statistical calculations, data visualization, and more, making it an essential toolkit for developers handling complex data structures.

 > [!NOTE]
+> If some functions or methods in the documentation are not working, it may be because the feature is not yet included in the latest release.
+Please refer to the documentation in the corresponding version code in **[Releases](https://github.com/HazelnutParadise/insyra/releases)**.

+> [!IMPORTANT]
 > **For any functions or methods not explicitly listed in Insyra documents, it indicates that the feature is still under active development.
 These experimental features might provide unstable results.**
 >
 > Please refer to our latest updates in **[Docs](/Docs)** folder for more details.